Lijilai5/Lijilai5.github.io/README.md

 **LinkedIn:** [LinkedIn Profile](www.linkedin.com/in/jilai-li-aa61681b4)
 **GitHub:** [GitHub Profile](https://github.com/johndoe)

-A third-year student at the University of Toronto, majoring in the Robotics Engineering branch of Engineering Science (BASc).
+A third-year student at the University of Toronto, majoring in the Robotics Engineering branch of Engineering Science (BASc); an aspired engineering student with strong research background and design experience; a well-rounded student engineer that dreams to create an impact; a global citizen that aims for a better future.

 ## Research Experience

-### Research Student | The Institute of Mechanics and Engineering (I2M) (Bordeaux) at Arts et Métiers | May 2023 - September 2023
+### Research Intern | The Institute of Mechanics and Engineering (I2M) (Bordeaux) at Arts et Métiers | May 2023 - September 2023

-- Developed and maintained front-end components using React.js.
-- Implemented RESTful APIs and integrated third-party services.
-- Collaborated with cross-functional teams to deliver high-quality software products.
+- Developed the essential foundations and instruments for the experiment, setting the stage for subsequent phases
+- Facilitated the team's endeavours of mathematical proofs and advanced numerical techniques
+- Reported on the construction and analysis of these instruments

-### Research Assistant | Multifuctional Composites Manufacturing Laboratory (MCML) at the University of Toronto | May 2022 - May 2023
+### Research Assistant | Multifuctional Composites Manufacturing Laboratory (MCML) at the University of Toronto | May 2022 - Present

-- Assisted in building and optimizing database systems.
-- Participated in code reviews and provided feedback for improvements.
+- Maintained the lab's official public webpage, and contributed to funding application
+- Worked with a variety of plastic foaming methods, such as injection molding, extrusion, etc.
+- Delivered a report on producing non-structural PP blend foams with various void fractions via foam injection molding

 ## Extracurricular Experience

-### Mechanical Subteam Lead | Robotics for Space Exploration | May 2022 - May 2023
+### Mechanical Team Lead and CRO | Robotics for Space Exploration | Sept 2022 - Now

-- Assisted in building and optimizing database systems.
-- Participated in code reviews and provided feedback for improvements.
+- Led a team of more than 20 people to accomplish the design of a robotic chassis for a mars rover
+- Integrated electrical instruments, a robotic arm and software systems into the chassis
+- Competed and scored 8th place in Canada in the Canadian International Rover Challenge
+- Organized and established a new voting system that consists of the design of a website and a voting platform

-### Co-President | The Skule Ski Club | May 2022 - May 2023
+### Co-President | The Skule Ski Club | May 2023 - Present

-- Assisted in building and optimizing database systems.
-- Participated in code reviews and provided feedback for improvements.
+- Organize an annual trip that consists of 100+ people to Mont Tremblant
+- Coordinate a community of ski/snowboard enthusiasts via socials and outreach events
+- Responsible for event coordination/management, budget management, social outreach and event planning.

 ### Director | The Skule Archives | May 2022 - May 2023

-- Assisted in building and optimizing database systems.
-- Participated in code reviews and provided feedback for improvements.
+- Organizing a museum of artifacts

 ### Operational Assistant | SpiderSmart North York Inc. | May 2022 - May 2023

-- Assisted in building and optimizing database systems.
-- Participated in code reviews and provided feedback for improvements.
+- Participated in the school’s start-up process, including site selection, market research and development, and routine operation management
+- Organized numerous keynote sessions for the students
+- Designed and coded a smart book sorting system, that manages a small library of 5000 books
+- Orchestrated outreach initiatives that resulted in doubling the student enrollment